This is a curated list of all the photography gear and related products I own and use everyday either in my photography business or personal life.

 Available in lots of awesome colours.

-Definitely not purchased based on looks, this is the camera strap I use to carry a DSLR when traveling due to its light weight, strength, ease of use and ability to fold down to a compact size for packing.
-Carrying a camera from the base is most practical and quickest to deploy.
+Definitely not purchased based on its looks (!) this is my DSLR camera strap I use when traveling, due to its light weight, strength, ease of use and ability to fold down to a compact size for packing.
+Carrying a camera from the base is practical and quick to deploy.

 I don’t like neck straps on small cameras so I choose to use a wrist strap with my Fujifilm X100F instead.
 Gordy make beautiful hand made straps which will last a lifetime.
 Don’t be tempted to buy an imitation, of which there are many – it won’t age nearly as gracefully!